jara001/f1tenth-rules/rules_v3.md

     - In the second round, the teams switch sides.
     - Should a third round be necessary, a coin flip will determine the starting position.
 The team that ranked higher in Time Trial will call the coin flip (i.e., heads or tails).
 The team that wins the coin flip chooses the starting position.

-- The race starts in one of the following ways.
-Competition rules specify which are used.
-    - **Manual**: Upon signalizing, the teams start their cars manually.
-    - **Automatic**
-    - _Felix: You can copy that part from the corresponding section in the T2V module blog post (and read it again...)_

-- The race starts on time regardless of team readiness.

 - Overtaking the opponent may be carried out on either the right or the left.

 - As opposed to Time Trial, no reconfiguration is allowed during the race, except after a crash, as described below.